jafarlow/code-a-quiz-practice/README.md

-DAY 3 - How to code a quiz in Javascript

-From Tyler Potts
+Quiz built from a YouTube code-along exercise, which I have greatly expanded, refactored, and improved.
+The original project video from Tyler Potts can be viewed here:

 https://www.youtube.com/watch?v=XYpZTBzxkOY